the remote control

 Remote Control

 If there’s an Emotiscope on a WiFi network, any phone on that same network can control it - including your friends at the party.
-Just put “app.emotiscope.rocks” into any Android or iPhone browser to be automatically forwarded to your Emotiscope’s Remote Control screen.
+Just visit “app.emotiscope.rocks” in any web browser to be automatically forwarded to your Emotiscope’s Remote Control screen.

 It’s not like “smart home” devices that take a short moment to react once you’ve touched your screen.
 Emotiscope is designed with high-speed communication that allows your phone to smoothly and intuitively control Emotiscope without any perceptible delay.
-If you weren’t already forwarded to the Emotiscope web app, then you can access it from the button below:
+If you weren’t already forwarded to the Emotiscope web app after WiFi setup, then you can access it from the button below:

 Play some funky tunes, and enjoy. - @lixielabs